Chord a Day, January 4th - G7

 Secondary Dominant

 G7 can a also function as a Secondary Dominant chord in five (5) major keys: ( V of IV , V of V , V of VI , V of II , V of III ) and three (3) minor keys: ( V of IV , V of V , V of VI ).
-For more information checkout (WikipediA) · Secondary Chord
+For more information checkout (wikiwand) · Secondary Chord

-(WikipediA) · A Secondary Dominant (also applied dominant, artificial dominant, or borrowed dominant) is a major triad or dominant seventh chord built and set to resolve to a scale degree other than the tonic, with the dominant of the dominant (written as V/V or V of V) being the most frequently encountered.
+(wikiwand) · A Secondary Dominant (also applied dominant, artificial dominant, or borrowed dominant) is a major triad or dominant seventh chord built and set to resolve to a scale degree other than the tonic, with the dominant of the dominant (written as V/V or V of V) being the most frequently encountered.
 The chord that the secondary dominant is the dominant of is said to be a temporarily tonicized chord.
 The secondary dominant is normally, though not always, followed by the tonicized chord.
 Tonicizations that last longer than a phrase are generally regarded as modulations to a new key (or new tonic).

 In a Blues chord progression a seventh chord can function as the I IV and/or V .